ibm-cloud-docs/devsecops/devsecops-config-github.md

 {{site.data.keyword.attribute-definition-list}}

-# Configuring branch protections for your application repository
+# Configuring your GitHub repository
-{: #devsecops-config-github}
+{: #cd-devsecops-config-github}

 The {{site.data.keyword.gitrepos}} tool integration is based on Github, which is a web-based hosting service for Git repositories (repos).
 You can have both local and remote copies of your repos.
 To learn more, see {{site.data.keyword.gitrepos}}{: external}.
 {: shortdesc}